 The Model Code of Conduct (“the Code”) for councillors sets out the high standards of behaviour which the public expects from its elected representatives.

-Our role is to consider complaints that members of local authorities, community councils, fire and rescue authorities and national park authorities in Wales have breached their authority’s Code.
+Our role is to consider complaints that members of local authorities, community councils, fire and rescue authorities, national park authorities and police and crime panels in Wales have breached their authority’s Code.

 Our role is crucial in supporting the Standards Committees of local authorities to help councillors achieve the standards of conduct that meet public expectations.
 We aim to support proper decision making and the proper use of public resources and to maintain public confidence in local government and in the democratic process itself.
 Undertaking investigations that do not support these wider benefits is not in the public interest.